ryanwevans/sending-thank-yous-after-interview/README.md

 **Send your thank you no later than 24 hours after every networking conversation, meeting, interview or communication exchange.**

 This shows you are timely and seriously interested.
 Plus, it helps the person you met/interviewer remember you more, as you are still fresh in their mind.
-Do this even if you’ve met them interviewer before, or on several occasions.
+Do this even if you’ve met the interviewer before, or on several occasions.

 **Email each interviewer individually.**